📦 Container Registry & Images

 az aks update --name $AKS_NAME --resource-group $RES_GROUP --attach-acr $ACR_NAME

-If you are curious what this command does, it essentially is just assigning the “ACR Pull” role in Azure IAM to the managed identity used by AKS, on the ACR resource.
+If you are curious what this command does, it is essentially assigning the "ACR Pull" Azure IAM role on the managed identity used by AKS, to the ACR resource.
+If all of that sounds like gibberish, don't worry about it and move on!

 If you see the following error Could not create a role assignment for ACR.
 Are you an Owner on this subscription?

-If you do not have Azure Owner permissions, you will need to fall back to an alternative approach.
+If you do not have 'Owner' permissions in Azure, you will need to fall back to an alternative approach.
 This involves two things:

 - Adding an Secret to the cluster containing the credentials to pull images from the ACR.